 - C-37.
-ASA encourages Congress and the Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA) to support the investment of farmer checkoff dollars to maximize funding for market development efforts and to respond quickly to opportunities in international trade. - C-38.
-ASA recommends that USB and QSSBs appropriate funds for international marketing to qualify and fully maximize USDA/FAS matching funds. - C-39.
-ASA urges Congress and the administration to aggressively support P.L.
+ASA supports Congress and the Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA) in encouraging the investment of farmer checkoff dollars to maximize funding for market development efforts and to respond quickly to opportunities in international trade. - C-38.
+ASA affirms that USB and QSSBs appropriate funds for international marketing to qualify and fully maximize USDA/FAS matching funds. - C-39.
+ASA supports Congress and the administration aggressively advocating for P.L.
 480 and Commodity Credit Corporation (CCC) grant programs and initiatives to expand exports of U.S. soybeans and soybean products. - C-40.
 ASA supports the use of CODEX standards (Codex Alimentarius collection of food standards) for maximum residual levels of animal health products in livestock trade internationally.
 (2021) - C-41.
 ASA supports the continued development and adoption of international standards for Maximum Residue Levels (MRL) for Plant Protection Products (PPP) set by CODEX that are developed using science-based risk assessments.
 (2021) - C-42.
 ASA supports the International Standards for Phytosanitary Measures (ISPMs) set by the International Plant Protection Convention (IPPC).
 (2021) - C-43.
-ASA shall continue to be the U.S. soybean growers' international marketing contractor with the Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA).
+ASA shall continue to be the U.S. soybean growers' international marketing contractor with the Foreign Agricultural Service (FAS) of the United States Department of Agriculture (USDA). - C-44.
+ASA supports the continued engagement and leadership by the United States in international multilateral forums such as the WTO and CODEX in order to ensure the voice of U.S. agriculture is represented in those important venues.
+(2025)